divviup/janus/README.md

 ## Running tests

+Tests require that [docker](https://www.docker.com) & [kind](https://kind.sigs.k8s.io) be installed
+on the machine running the tests and in the `PATH` of the test-runner's environment.
+The docker daemon must be running.

-To run janus tests, ensure docker is running locally and execute `cargo test`.
+To run janus tests, execute `cargo test`.

 ## Container image